schibsted/spid-tech-docs/resources/articles/troubleshooting.md

 broken.
 To send the user to SPiD to pay through a paylink, either use a regular `<a href="...">...</a>` element (style as a button if desired), or simply use a redirect right after creating the paylink.

+## Error code: invalid_client_id

+When logging in with a redirect_uri for the first time you may encounter an error message that say **invalid_client_id**.
+If your client id is correct, your client is most likely missing a redirect_uri.
+Login to [Norwegian stage](https://stage.payment.schibsted.no) or [Swedish stage](https://stage.payment.schibsted.se) to access the self-service (if you want change a production client, please remove the "stage" sub-domain).